Scaffold-Stark/speedrunstark/README.md

 > 👩‍💻 Write your `execute()` function and test it with the Debug Contracts tab

-> Check the `ExampleExternalContract.cairo` for the bool you can use to test if it has been completed or not.
-But do not edit the `ExampleExternalContract.cairo` as it can slow the auto grading.
+> Check the `example_external_contract.cairo` for the bool you can use to test if it has been completed or not.
+But do not edit the `example_external_contract.cairo` as it can slow the auto grading.

 If the staked amount of the contract: